 A student of B.Sc.
 (Hons.)
-Physics may be awarded Minor in a discipline, other than Physics, on completion of VIII Semester, if he/she earns minimum 28 credits from seven GE courses of that discipline.
+Physics may be awarded Minor in a discipline, other than Physics, on completion of VIII Semester, if he/she earns minimum 32 credits from seven GE courses of that discipline (other than Physics).

 5. Definitions and Abbreviations